jasmine8711/markdown-warm-up-2/readme.md

 # 4.Why does this website need an update / complete makeover ?
 ---
 1. Extremely _messy_.
+Is it appropriate to use "extreme" in a professional context?
 1. Ugly color choice.
+Shouldn't we say it's unpleasant to look at?
 *Red* and Green?
 ![websitepic2](4.png)
 1. Font size is too small.